powersync-ja/powersync-js/packages/drizzle-driver/README.md

   todosRelations
 };

+// As an alternative to manually defining a PowerSync schema, generate the local PowerSync schema from the Drizzle schema with `toPowerSyncSchema`:
+// import { toPowerSyncSchema } from '@powersync/drizzle-driver';
+// export const AppSchema = toPowerSyncSchema(drizzleSchema);
+//
+// This is optional, but recommended, since you will only need to maintain one schema on the client-side
+// Read on to learn more.

 export const powerSyncDb = new PowerSyncDatabase({
   database: {
     dbFilename: 'test.sqlite'
   },
-  schema: appSchema
+  schema: AppSchema
 });

 // This is the DB you will use in queries export const db = wrapPowerSyncWithDrizzle(powerSyncDb, {
   schema: drizzleSchema
 });

-// Generate the local PowerSync schema from the Drizzle schema with `toPowerSyncSchema`
-// Optional, but recommended, since you will only need to maintain one schema on the client-side
-// Read on to learn more.
-export const AppSchema = toPowerSyncSchema(drizzleSchema);
 ```

 ## Schema Conversion